(Subcategories required) Advanced Guide: Deploying via Binaries (Multi Instance)

 # Logging (Serilog)

-# Change global Log level: Information, Debug
+# Change global Log level: Debug, Information, Warning, Error

 #Change Logs output: None(0), Console(1), Database(2), File(4), Grafana(8)